wdbm/goutong/README.md

 # e-mail

 The program `comsen.py` composes an e-mail by interrogating the user and then attempts to send the e-mail.
 The program `e-mail_1.py` attempts to send an e-mail that is defined in its code.
+The program `rec.py` receives e-mails and saves them to files.